jonathansc/linprog/README.md

 ```

 ## Example (with story)
-Lets say we own a company that produces three products:
+Lets say a company produces three products:
  - Product `A` selling at `50$`
  - Product `B` selling at `100$`
  - Product `C` selling at `110$`

-Our company has three machienes:
+The company has three machienes:
  - Machiene `X` with a maximum operating minutes per week of `2500`
  - Machiene `Y` with a maximum operating minutes per week of `2000`
  - Machiene `Z` With a maximum operating minutes per week of `450`